Types of Radio Ads & Examples

-The most common types of radio advertising are:
+So, what’s a radio ad look like?
+The most common types are:

 • Live Endorsement or Host Read